pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/QueryCookbook.md

 > Note: `Reminder` must conform to `Codable` to be able to use ``JSONRepresentation``.

-This allows the query to serialize the associated rows into JSON which are then deserialized into the `Row` type.
+This allows the query to serialize the associated rows into JSON, which are then deserialized into a `Row` type.
 To construct such a query you can use the ``PrimaryKeyedTableDefinition/jsonObjects`` property that is defined on the columns of [primary keyed tables](<doc:PrimaryKeyedTables>):